richwandell/terraform-flask-lambda/README.md

 The python package `python-dotenv` is used to load these environment variables from a `.env` file.
 Once this file is created you can run the flask commands as usual.

+## SQLAlchemy and Migrations
+SQLAlchemy is used to create database model files.
+Migrations are generated from the model files using `Flask-Migrate`.
+Update your local database using `flask db upgrade`.